 - Educate your student volunteer about ethical rules in areas such as conflicts, unauthorized practice, and client confidentiality.

 - Conduct an exit interview with the student to review performance and provide advice for future pro bono projects.

-The Pro Bono Program encourages all project supervisors to complete an evaluation form at the time they sign the student’s pro bono work log (both forms will be provided via email).
+The Pro Bono Program encourages all project supervisors to complete an evaluation form at the time they approve the student’s pro bono hours (both forms will be provided via email).

 If you have any questions or concerns about the Pro Bono Program or your student volunteer, please contact Assistant Dean for Pro Bono Kimberly Emery at (424) 924-1419 or send an e-mail to firstname.lastname@example.org.